 The Animals at the Randall Museum

-Like the Lindsay Wildlife Experience, the Randall Museum’s animal exhibits reflect the native species you’d find in the different habitats in California.
-So you’ll find snakes and lizards in the Desert area, crows and raccoons in the Urban habitat, and even sea stars and urchins in the Ocean habitat downstairs.
-All the animals are rescues that would no longer be able to live in the wild.
-The animal keepers seem happy to answer questions from inquisitive toddlers and parents alike, and if you’re lucky, they’ll even let you pet and interact with some of the creatures (we got to pet a gopher snake while we were there!).
-Downstairs there are several aquariums where you can see fish, sea stars, and other native sea creatures, though truth be told that part of the museum is slightly underwhelming.
+Like the Lindsay Wildlife Experience, the Randall Museum’s animal exhibits showcase native species found in California’s diverse habitats.
+You’ll find snakes and lizards in the Desert area, crows and raccoons in the Urban habitat, and sea stars and urchins in the Ocean habitat downstairs.
+All of the animals are rescues that can no longer live in the wild.
+The animal keepers are happy to answer questions from curious toddlers and parents alike, and during the Animal Ambassador program, visitors can even interact with some of the creatures.
+Downstairs, several aquariums display fish, sea stars, and other native sea life, though truth be told, that part of the museum is a bit underwhelming.

 15 Places in the Bay Area Where Kids Can See Animals >>